Your book title might not seem like much. Just a few words on the cover. No big deal, right?

 Explain Your Book

 Now we’re getting into some trickier parts of the book title.
 The best book titles will explain something about the book.
 For nonfiction, this is usually pretty direct.
-If you’re written about the migration patterns of Canadian geese, then you’ll probably want to use a title like Study of the Migration Patterns of Canadian Geese.
-No need to be clever here; you’re just saying to readers “hey, if you’re interested in Canadian geese migration, I’ve got information for you.”
+If you’re writing about the migration patterns of Canadian geese, then you’ll probably want to use a title like Study of the Migration Patterns of Canadian Geese.
+No need to be clever here; you’re just saying to readers “Hey, if you’re interested in Canadian geese migration, I’ve got information for you.”

 For fiction, it can be more difficult.
 You don’t want to give anything away or reveal so much that the story loses its immediacy.
 But you need to give readers enough of an explanation that they’ll feel like they know what they’re getting.